cassandre-tech/cassandre-trading-bot/docs/docs/ressources/how-tos/how-to-fix-common-problems.md

 ---
 # How to fix common Cassandre problems

-## Your strategies specifies a trading account that doesn't exist
+## Your strategies specify a trading account that doesn't exist
 First thing to check: your configuration.
 If you are connecting to a real exchange (not a sandbox) with your real credentials, you must have those parameters to `false` in your `application.properties`:

 ```properties